joanaz/WTM/markdown/fast-style-transfer.md

 Use a web browser to download your favorite small [image](https://upload.wikimedia.org/wikipedia/commons/a/af/Cara_de_quem_caiu_do_caminh%C3%A3o..._%28cropped%29.jpg) to your laptop. **Tip:** to begin, use an image of about 640x480 or smaller.
 You can try larger images later, depending on the speed of your machine.

 ### Step 2.
-Save the image to the shared directory
+Share the image with the running container

+*If you are running locally*

 Save the image to the shared folder you mounted when you started the Docker container.
 If you used the default directory in the [instructions](install-and-use-docker.md), this will be```~/shared```.

+*If you are running in the Cloud*
+Upload the image through the notebook server UI as described in the [cloud instructions](cloud-install.md).

 ### Step 3.
 Understand the example script